flahartyka/open-source-LLMs-genetic-disease-descriptions/README.md

 LLM-specific question files and shell scripts can be found in the folders: 'llama' and 'vicuna'.

-Examples of how to generate in-context prompts can be found in the folder: 'in_context'
+Examples of how to generate in-context prompts can be found in the folder: 'in_context'.

 -----------------------------------------------------------------------------------------------------